-I was in my city’s Barnes & Noble store about a month ago, and I figured it’d be a long shot, but I thought, what the hell, why not give it a try.
-My dad had been looking for a long time for a book of poetry by a Spanish writer named Gustavo Adolfo Bécquer.
+Browsing my city’s Barnes & Noble, I figured it would be a long shot, but thought, What the hell?
+Why not give it a try?
+My dad had been looking a long time for a book of poetry by a Spanish writer named Gustavo Adolfo Bécquer.
 Believe me, it’s a hard thing to come by.

 Browsing several shelves for nearly half an hour, I finally found the Spanish section, and the sight I saw broke my heart.
-First of all, I spent so much time looking because there were no labels over the tops of the shelves to indicate a Spanish language section.
-Secondly, there were only two cases front and back dedicated to Spanish language books.
-And to add insult to injury, everything was in disarray and out of alphabetical order.
+First off, I spent so much time looking because there were no labels over the tops of the shelves to indicate a Spanish language section.
+Second, there were only two cases front and back dedicated to Spanish language books.
+To add insult to injury, everything was in disarray and out of alphabetical order.

 Something about this just didn’t sit right with me.
-I mean, I know throughout the day people pick things up and put them down, not necessarily where they belong, but there’s people working in the store periodically checking this and fixing the situation.
+I mean, I know throughout the day people pick things up and put them down, not necessarily where they belong, but there’s employees periodically checking and fixing the situation.
 Well, maybe I just happened to catch it at a time when someone hadn’t checked in a couple of hours, so I thought, let me just give them a heads up.

 I walked over to the customer service desk and politely told the woman working there, “Hey, just to let you guys know, I was looking for a specific author in the Spanish section, but it’s all out of order over there.
 Could I get some help?”